Guidance and tips for buying a kayak or canoe paddle

 If your kayak is wider than 63cm, we recommend adding 5cm to the basic dimension, 225cm+5cm = 230cm.

-Open kayaks, packraft and inflatable kayaks can be very wide with widths mostly between 80-100cm.
+Open sit-on-top kayaks, packrafts and inflatable kayaks can be very wide with widths mostly between 80-100cm.
 For 80cm widths we recommend to add 10-15cm to the base size, for 90cm widths 15-20cm and for 100cm widths +20cm.

-The seating heights and characteristics of these special sledges vary widely, so the dimensions are approximate.
-Kayak packages often come with a basic paddle, which is a good paddle to practice and experiment with, then you know your preferences better and can buy a better quality paddle with the exact length and features, and you can leave the cheap package paddle as a spare.
+The seating heights and characteristics of these special watercafts vary widely, so the dimensions are approximate.
+Our kayaks often come with a basic paddle, which is great to practice and experiment with, then later on you know your preferences better and can buy a high-quality paddle with the exact length and features, and you can leave the cheaper basic paddle as a spare.

 The above is a basic idea for choosing the length of a kayak paddle, but it's good to know that your paddling style will also influence your choice of paddle.